 Susan Simmons can tell that her new substitute teacher is really weird.
-But she doesn’t know how weird until she catches him peeling off his face—and she realizes that “Mr. Smith” is really an alien!
+But she doesn’t know how weird until she catches him peeling off his face—and realizes that “Mr. Smith” is really an alien!

 My Teacher Is an Alien CHAPTER ONE Missing—One Sixth-Grade Teacher “Hey, Geekoid!” yelled Duncan Dougal as he snatched Peter Thompson’s book out of his hand.
 “Why do you read so much?
 Don’t you know how to watch TV?”